gthompson30/blog/markdown/12tet.md

 <a href="https://www.gabe.biz/blog/assets/12tet/tone2.wav">Audio Link</a>

-These notes sound much worse and more out-of-tune.
+These notes sound much more "out-of-tune".
 What's going on here?
 Clearly, this pitch interval sounds a lot "worse" than the 1:2 ratio.
 But why?
 We get some insight into this if we look at its waveform:

 ![](https://i.ibb.co/ZMjF1rq/graph3.png)
 *(note: I've changed the x-axis scale here from the previous graph to show more periods)*